mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 	- the possibility of restoring well being
 	- and the Noble Eightfold Path that leads to well being

-Identifying suffering, it's causes and the path forward offers liberation to the followers of this philosophy.
+Identifying suffering, its causes and the path forward offers liberation to the followers of this philosophy.

 **The teaching of the middle way** - Austerity is not the way.
 Avoiding our problems is not the way.
+Indulging in vice like sex, fame and drugs is also not the way.
+The middle way is the way to acknowledge these things and proc
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1Nzk3NTkyNywxMzgyMzI1OTY2XX0=
+eyJoaXN0b3J5IjpbNjE0MTk2NDIyLDEzODIzMjU5NjZdfQ==
 -->